Weinert Center

 The Weinert Center is the home of entrepreneurship education in the School of Business at the University of Wisconsin–Madison (UW).
 The center is dedicated to teaching, research, and service related to entrepreneurial management and enterprise development across the entire UW campus.

 History

 Although the first entrepreneurship course was in 1982, the center was created in 1987.
 It was renamed in 1999 after James J. Weinert, an alumnus of the School of Business.
 For the past two decades, the University of Wisconsin–Madison has been involved in entrepreneurship education, outreach and research.

-In November 2024, Dan Olszewski, Director of the Weinert Center for Entrepreneurship at the University of Wisconsin–Madison, was honored with the Wisconsin Technology Council’s “Excellence in Entrepreneurial Education (Triple E)” award at the Early Stage Symposium, recognizing his leadership and mentorship in the university’s entrepreneurship programmes.

 Overview

 The Weinert Center is a resource for students interested in entrepreneurship.
 Students take one or more courses in entrepreneurship and other related topics in preparation for roles as business owners and managers, venture capitalists, or consultants to smaller businesses.
 They are trained to innovate, launch and grow businesses and pursue entrepreneurial dreams.

 The center supports UW undergraduate and graduate students, conducts research in the field of entrepreneurship, assists local business ventures via class projects, and contributes to public policy debate on issues related to entrepreneurship.

 In 2010, the Weinert Center at the Wisconsin School of Business was named a top 25 program by Entrepreneur Magazine and the Princeton Review for both graduate and undergraduate entrepreneurial education.
 The Financial Times has also named it one of the top entrepreneurship programs in the world.
 The MBA program in Entrepreneurial Management was named the 2009 “National Model MBA Entrepreneurship Program” by the United States Association for Small Business and Entrepreneurship (USASBE), a national network of entrepreneurship educators, professional practitioners, researchers and government policy makers.